ginasav/Tidy-Up-Organize-your-library/README.md

 - **Email**: [gina.saviano@ikmail.com]
 - **LinkedIn**: [www.linkedin.com/in/gina-saviano-715144162]
 - **Threads**: [@gin.asss]

 ---

-## 📄 License & Usage

-© 2025 [Gina Saviano].
-All rights reserved.

-This repository showcases a mobile app concept for portfolio and demonstration purposes.
-The ideas, designs, concepts, and materials contained herein are proprietary intellectual property.

-**License**: Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)

-You are free to:
-- **Share** — copy and redistribute the material for non-commercial purposes
-- **Attribution** — you must give appropriate credit

-You may **not**:
-- Use commercially without permission
-- Create derivatives or modifications
-- Implement this concept without authorization

-For commercial licensing, partnerships, or implementation rights, please contact me.

----

 *Built with 📚 by someone who's tired of books falling off shelves*